CarolinaFellinghauer/UNIZH_HS2020_Rasch/README.md

 Course participants are invited to submit there homework via Github or OLAT, it is not mandatory.

+To open the .html course materials from GitHub, paste the course material URL into https://htmlpreview.github.io

 The master seminar takes place on Wednesdays 16:15 to 18:00.